-This analysis is informed by 31 semi-structured interviews with space experts (See Appendix 3).
-Among them, 14 hold management positions in private companies, 8 are senior managers for governmental organizations, 8 work for intergovernmental organizations, and 4 are in the non-profit sector.
-They are based in 13 different countries.
+This analysis is informed by thirty-one semistructured interviews with space experts (see Supplementary Appendix 3).
+Among them, fourteen held management positions in private companies, eight were senior managers for governmental organizations, eight worked for intergovernmental organizations, and four were in the nonprofit sector.
+They were based in thirteen different countries.
 We asked each of these interviewees whether, from their perspective, Ostrom's factors were met in space governance.
-Their perception is crucial to measure the fulfillment of Ostrom's principles, which heavily depend on subjective elements, such as legitimacy, fairness, trust, reputation and shared understanding.
+Their perceptions are crucial to measuring the fulfillment of Ostrom's principles, which heavily depend on subjective elements, such as legitimacy, fairness, trust, reputation, and shared understanding.
 Despite varying viewpoints, there were notable similarities among interviewees regarding the evaluation of these factors.